Introduction

 Creating a Minimal Vim Plugin

-Let's start by crafting a minimal Vim plugin called denops-helloworld
+Let's start by crafting a minimal Vim plugin called denops-helloworld.

-in your home directory and a Vim
+Create a directory named denops-helloworld in your home directory and a Vim

 script file as follows: